 A folder can be attached as a data volume inside the application container using the button

-in the front-end application page.
+in the front-end page of the app.
 Data volumes are mounted within the

 /work directory inside the application container.
 This also corresponds to the default working tree on UCloud.

 Data volumes can also be mounted in multiple apps running simultaneously.

 Only files and folders located in the default working tree are saved after job completion.

 This option is used when it is necessary to use services from other jobs as networking and shared application file systems.
 By clicking on

 the user is able to select the ID of a running job and set a hostname parameter, which is used to assign an IP address to the node where the selected job is executed.